-In response to how do the 1890 Program results compare to those of comparable organizations; the Research and Extension Program is second to none.
-The programs/activities delivered across the State of South Carolina can be matched with professionalism, service as well as participation.
-Several staff members served on national Extension committees, which enhanced the agency's ability to share ideas and resources across the land grant system.
-Four times a year, the 1890 Community Education Brochure is prepared and disseminated across the State to make constituents aware of the various classes ordered and provide information on the 1890 Program.
+In response to how 1890 Program results compare to those of comparable organizations; the Research and Extension Program is one of the leaders in the programs and services offered.
+The programs/activities delivered across the State of South Carolina can be matched with professionalism, service, as well as participation.
+Several staff members served on national Extension committees, enhancing the agency's ability to share ideas and resources across the land grant system.
+The South Carolina State University 1890 Extension Community Education Director received the highest honor awarded to employees in the 1890 Land Grant System, which is made up of 18 different institutions, for Youth Development.
+Three times a year, the 1890 Community Education Brochure is prepared and disseminated across the State to make constituents aware of the various classes offered and provide information on the 1890 Program.
 Various program/activity reports are submitted weekly as well as monthly.
 In order to determine program effectiveness and feasibility, the 1890 Research and Extension Program continues to standardize curriculums across the Extension system.

 (7.2) The performance levels and trends for the key measures of customer satisfaction are very high within the 1890 Research and Extension Program.
 Customer satisfaction is exemplified as we see the customers' roles increasing at meeting sites or more participants inquiring about the various services offered by the 1890 Program.
 Customer satisfaction is a very important factor to the organization.
 The performance levels and trends for the key measures of customer satisfaction rank high on the 1890 Research and Extension priority list.
 If the customers are not pleased with the programs/services rendered, the organization is not fulfilling its mission to assist its constituents.
 We believe that we are doing the job right when customers call or stop by the office to request services they have heard about or participated in.
-Regardless of where the customer may see an employee (grocery store, office, etc), they may inquire about the offered programs/services.
-The continuing education brochure was an added bonus for program/activity success with customers.
+Regardless of where the customer may see an employee (grocery store, office, etc.), they may inquire about the offered programs/services.
+The community education brochure continues to be an added bonus for program/activity success with customers.
 The brochure allowed the customers to review programs/activities offered by the 1890 Program and decide if the programs/activities would benefit them or not.
-Each continuing education class has an evaluation component (surveys, pre-test/post-test, etc.) built into the programs/activities being taught.
+Each community education class has an evaluation component (surveys, pretest/post-test, etc.) built into the programs/activities being taught.
 Because of the popularity of some courses, a waiting list of individuals is compiled.
-There are, also, some participants who repeat the classes to get more experience or refresh their memory.
+There are also some participants who repeat the classes to get more experience or refresh their memory.